 The Society has a Board approved policy on model risk which sets out the minimum standards to be applied to mitigate risk.
-These standards are supported by controls and model requirements within a comprehensive Model Risk Framework which is reviewed by Board Risk Committee annually and are designed to conform to the regulatory expectations for model risk management practices.
+These standards are supported by controls and model requirements within a comprehensive Model Risk Framework which is reviewed by BRC annually and is designed to conform to the regulatory expectations for model risk management practices.
 Within this, the Society has a comprehensive model governance framework which sets out policies and statements that govern all models including the IRB models throughout their life cycle.